Be aware: Bad Words in Portuguese

 Of course, we need to be cautious.
-Just because cariocas like to use bad words, it doesn’t mean it is acceptable to use it in every social situation.
-And it is very important for all of us to understand the various meanings of the bad words in Portuguese so we don’t use it inappropriately.
+Just because Cariocas like to use bad words, it doesn’t mean it is acceptable to use them in every social situation.
+And it is very important for all of us to understand the various meanings of the bad words in Portuguese so we do not use them inappropriately.

 Let’s learn a few bad words in Portuguese!

 Someone who is not a good person.
 Someone who acted in a bad way, hurting people, thinking only about themselves or making people feel uncomfortable.
 Arrombado is a really bad word, it is a reference to the anus of someone.
 If you want to use a more acceptable word with the same meaning, you can use “vacilão“, which is slang but not a bad word in Portuguese.
 (Check more Brazilian slang, such as vacilão, here.)

 Babaca can be used with the same meaning as “arrombado“.
 Even though it is a bad word, it’s not as bad as the last one.
 The person who is called a ‘babaca‘ usually did something stupid but not as bad as an ‘arrombado‘.

 Caralho is one of the bad words in Portuguese used to describe the male sexual organ.
 Other bad words in Portuguese with the same meaning are pinto, pau, cacete, rola, piroca, etc. We use the word with this exact meaning in a sexual situation.

 However, it is also a bad word used to curse when you feel pain, when going through a hard time or when you are stressed.
 We just shout the word!